Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/adobe-analytics-streaming-media-and-project-griffon.md

 ## Overview

-With the Streaming Media Analytics integration, you can now validate your AEP Mobile SDK - Media Analytics implementation.
+With the integration between Streaming Media Analytics and Adobe Experience Platform Assurance, you can now validate your AEP Mobile SDK - Media Analytics implementation.
 Views include what is tracked in the media session such as:

 * Session start event that contains all content core, standard metadata and custom metadata properties, also session end and complete.
 * Ad break Start and Ad start event with all ad properties attached, also skip and complete event for both